Tommy and the Order of Cosmic Champions

 It is probably no surprise to most children of the '80s that Order of Cosmic Champions is partially inspired by the toys and cartoons of the decade.
 Properties like Masters of the Universe, which was and still is dear to the hearts of millions.
 For those like myself, such things were a means of escape into magical worlds of science fiction and fantasy.

 When Mattel, makers of MOTU, held their own "Create-A-Character" contest in 1985, they received thousands of entries... and one of them was mine.
 Like Tommy, I didn't win.
 Thankfully I didn't see fit to run away from home and do something about it, but that doesn't mean it didn't bother me.
 As a matter of fact, it made me pretty upset.
-It is something I have never forgotten to this day.
+It is something I have never forgotten.
 I grew to despise the winning creation, Fearless Photog.
-Even though Mattel did not (yet) live up to the promise of making the character into a figure, I felt cheated.
+Even though Mattel did not (yet) live up to the promise of making the character into a figure, I still felt cheated.

 Then something happened.